ksu-cs-textbooks/cc210/content/02-data-types-math/08-java/04-operators/_index.md

 {{% notice warning "Modulo & Negative Numbers" %}}

-In Java, the modulo operation is treated like a true remainder operation.
-So, when applied to negative numbers, it will perform the expected division and return the remainder, which may be a negative number, depending on the signs of the operands.
-It follows the same sign rule as multiplication and division.
+In Java, the modulo operation is treated like a truncated division operation, with the sign matching the first number (the number to be divided, or the dividend).
+So, when applied to negative numbers, it will perform the expected division and return the remainder, which may be a negative number, depending on the sign of the number before the modulo operator:

 Here are some examples: